SPECIAL EDUCATION RECORDS

 - This rule applies to children of all ages and without regard to whether a child is a child with a disability or is nondisabled.
 Disclosure is allowed because the Child Abuse Prevention and Treatment Act (CAPTA) requires that schools provide information to child abuse investigators that FERPA would otherwise protect from disclosure.

-- When AEA/LEA staff are collaborating and working with DHS in other situations, signed consent is required.
+- When AEA/LEA staff are collaborating and working with HHS in other situations, signed consent is required.
 For example, a signed consent/release is required to share information with foster parents unless they have been assigned as the surrogate parents for the child.

 - Per judicial orders or lawfully issued subpoenas